mitsuba-renderer/enoki/docs/gpu.rst

 A more complex example
 ----------------------

-We now turn to a more complex example that involves computing the three-dimensional volume of a sphere, using Monte Carlo integration.
+We now turn to a more complex example: computing the three-dimensional volume of a sphere using Monte Carlo integration.
 To do so, we create a random number generator RNG that will generate 1 million samples:

 .. code-block:: python